Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Detection with A Detector Network

-We first derive the sensitivity of the network in the co-aligned and co-located configuration, which is the optimal configuration for SGWB detection.
+We first derive the sensitivity of the network in the co-aligned and co-located configuration, where the signals in two detectors are strongly correlated.
 In this case, the exponential term in Eq.~(\ref{chi_ab}) equals one and the ORFs reduce to the square of modulus of the response function defined in \ref{PSD of ULDM}.
-For the two $X$ channels of detectors, we have
+For the two $X$ channels, we have

 where $N(f)\equiv N_1(f)=N_2(f)$.

 We use the maximum likelihood estimator~(MLE) of $\lambda^2$ as the detection statistic~\footnote{ While maximum likelihood ratio~(MLR) usually is the optimal detection statistic for the hypothesis testing problem, here we use MLE to facilitate an analytical approach.
 We anticipate that MLR will give similar results, given the high SNR of signal.
 It would be prudent to revisit the question numerically using MLR through the Monte Carlo simulations. } and denote it by $\hat{\lambda}^2$.
 For a specific data $\mathbf{\tilde{d}}$, $\hat{\lambda}^2$ is determined by